 "lateral epicondylitis is the cause of the elbow pain".

-$W{15,20}$ is true, token α_1 enters place l{20} and there it obtains a characteristic:
+When the predicate $W{15,20}$ is true, token α_1 enters place l{20} and there it obtains a characteristic:

 "possible diagnoses of the patient are cubital tunnel syndrome or plica syndrome".